wolfSSL/wolfEngine/windows/README.md

 ## wolfEngine

-As mentioned above, first ensure that your configuration and platform match what you just built for wolfSSL.
-Note that even if you do a "static" build (i.e. you build both wolfSSL and wolfEngine as static libraries), wolfEngine will still use OpenSSL as a dynamic library (DLL).
-To this end, the wolfEngine "test" project copies the OpenSSL DLL into the test output directory.
-If you want to skip this step and use system supplied versions of OpenSSL, delete the OpenSSL DLL copy command under the test project's properties:
+The wolfEngine "test" project copies the OpenSSL and wolfSSL DLLs into the test output directory.
+If you want to skip the OpenSSL step and use system supplied versions of OpenSSL, delete the OpenSSL DLL copy command under the test project's properties:

 ```
 Properties -> Configuration Properties -> Build Events -> Post-Build Event ->